EMA, The European Master’s Programme in Human Rights and Democratisation

 The EMA Internship Programme in the EC Delegation in Beijing was another fantastic experience and while working in China, as well as in every place I have worked since including Brussels, Darfur, Democratic Republic of Congo and Sierra Leone, I was lucky enough to befriend new masterini and to feel part of a truly global network.
 (Matthew Willner-Reid, EMA Graduate 2005/2006, Cooperation Officer for Services to Vulnerable Populations, EU Delegation in Kabul)

-EIUC EU-UN Fellowship Programme
+GC EU-UN Fellowship Programme

 As the fellows are assigned to the EU Delegations to the United Nations (Geneva and New York), the programme provides EMA graduates with an opportunity to gain advanced insight into EU activities at the UN, thus creating a multiplier effect for future work experiences.
 At the same time, it boosts the human resources capacity of EU offices by providing them with young professionals who possess specific expertise in the promotion of human rights.

-In this context, the fellows become an integral part of the delegation, acting (under due supervision) as human rights experts, providing helpful support and information on human rights issues, and gaining extensive insight into diplomatic activities.
+The fellows become an integral part of the delegation, acting (under due supervision) as human rights experts, providing helpful support and information on human rights issues, and gaining extensive insight into diplomatic activities.

-TThrough EIUC I had the opportunity to participate in the EIUC Fellowship Programme, at the United Nations.
+Through GC I had the opportunity to participate in the GC Fellowship Programme, at the United Nations.
 I spent five months in Geneva working with the EU presidency at the Human Rights Commission, and four months in New York at the European Commission delegation to the UN.
 It was an amazing experience, I had the chance to draft speeches which I delivered at the Council, participate in EU/UN negotiations, meet with NGOs.
 Ultimately it gave the opportunity to put into practice so much what we had studied throughout the Master's programme.
 (Jean Tomkin, E.MA graduate 2006/2007, Solicitor in one of Ireland's largest Criminal Law and Human Rights Practices)